JeremyMet/matrix_bot/README.md

     matrix_obj.spawn() ;
 ```
 First, one instantiates modules.
 All modules inherit from the class *module*.
 When instantiating a module, one can specify a module name.
 This module name *$MODULE_NAME* is the one that will be used to call the corresponding service once installed in a chat room.
-Two modules with the same module name can not be installed in a given room (that would result to conflicting calls).
+Two modules with the same module name can not be installed in a same room (that would result to conflicting calls).
 The modules should follow a specific structure (that you may find in the modules/template folder).
 Each module is composed of (at least) four methods, two (*process_msg_active* and *process_msg_passive*) that will be in charged of "message processing", one (*run_on_clock*) that will be activated every second (that you may use to display weather every hour of the day) and one (*exit*) that will be called when the service is shut down (this can be useful to save temporary variables into files).

 There is a clear distinction between *process_msg_active* and *process_msg_passive* methods.
 The former is called through a *"tbot $MODULE_NAME"* instruction (entered in the room where the module is set up) while the latter processes other messages (what we name passive listening).
+An additive flag (namely *is_permanent*) allows a module to be permanent, meaning that no one can deactivate it or desinstall it.

 Then, the matrix object is created.
 It will load login information (server/login/password) from *config.json* file.
 One can finally add rooms and services before running matrix_os bot (*matrix_obj.spawn()*).